evkx/evkx.github.io/content/models/peugot/5008/e-5008_long_range/_index.md

 ## Cargo Capacity and Towing Ability

-The trunk offers a cargo capacity of 300 liters (10.6 CU FT).
-With the rear seat folded down, this expands to 1815 liters (64.1 CU FT).
+The trunk offers a cargo capacity of 348 liters (12.3 CU FT).
+With the rear seat folded down, this expands to 2232 liters (78.8 CU FT).
 On the roof, you can load up to 80 kg (176.4 lbs).

-The vehicle’s maximum weight is 2640 kg (5820 lbs), with a base weight of 2225 kg (4905 lbs).
-This allows for a maximum load of 415 kg (915 lbs), including the driver and passengers.
+The vehicle’s maximum weight is 2940 kg (6482 lbs), with a base weight of 2241 kg (4941 lbs).
+This allows for a maximum load of 699 kg (1541 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.
-415kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.

 A towbar can be added to the vehicle.
 The maximum permissible weight for a braked trailer is 1000 kg (2205 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).